Cng_logo

 About my garden

-UPDATE: Hello friends, neighbors, growers, I have new information about what will be coming up with Cheryl’s Neighborhood Garden for 2024 on my Facebook page.
+UPDATE: Hello friends, Neighbors, Growers, I have new information about what will be coming up with Cheryl’s Neighborhood Garden for 2024 on my Facebook page.
 Link here or go to the growers list.
 I should have more UPDATES for 2024 as time progresses.

 I also have larger shaker bottles; 8oz.
 If you choose the larger container they are $8 each.
-I have Stevia, Rosemary, Sweet basil, Red pepper flakes, ground Chipotle, ground Dill weed or whole Dill weed, & more.
+I have Stevia, Rosemary, Sweet basil, Red Rubin Basil, Oregano, whole leaf thyme, Red pepper flakes, ground Chipotle,(will have more later when peppers ripen) ground Dill weed or whole Dill weed, & more.

 NEW ITEM: I have Lemongrass bulb, and Lemongrass leaves for tea, they will be posted on the Middle Tennessee Locally Grown Market site.
+(Sorry, I don’t have this in 2024)

 UPDATE: If all goes well, I should have more vegetables, and greens, and an abundance of flowers and herbs, fresh from the garden in 2024.
 I am praying all goes well this next year.